Durafen/Dosbox-pixel-perfect-mac/README.md

 # Dosbox-pp-mac

-Its a standard Dosbox revision 4253 with pixel perfect scaling by Ant_222<br/>
+Its a standard Dosbox revision 4253 for Mac Os with pixel perfect scaling by Ant_222<br/>
 https://www.vogons.org/viewtopic.php?f=41&t=49160<br/>
 <br/>
 I have not found Dosbox for mac with pixel perfect so i compiled it myself.<br/>